Professor Alyn H MoriceAcademic Department of MedicineCastle Hill HospitalCastle RoadCottinghamEast YorkshireHU16 5JQ

 As alluded to previously there have been very few well conducted studies in thetreatment of acute viral cough.
 Based on indirect evidence from challenge studiestreatment aimed at cough suppression can be considered at least partially evidencebased.

 This antitussive agent is virtually unknown within the prescribing medical community andyet is the commonest used antitussive.
 Its efficacy in cough suppression has beenshown in several studies but dosing in over the counter medicines is rarely adequate.
+Being the dextro isomer of morphine dextromethorphan is virtually devoid of opiate sideeffects and causes little constipation, drowsiness or euphoria except at extremely high

-Being the dextro isomer of morphine dextromethorphan is virtually devoid of opiate sideeffects and causes little constipation, drowsiness or euphoria except at extremely high doses.
+doses.
 Because of its very good safety profile it is found in the majority of coughremedies.
 There is a dose response in terms of efficacy on the cough reflex and innormal adults 60 mg will give significant suppression of the cough reflex.
 We havedemonstrated that the effects of dextromethorphan are long lived and, indeed, one studyshowed significant suppression of cough 24 hours after dosing.
 The schedule for dosingin most cough remedies therefore is illogical and is not based on a knowledge ofpharmacokinetics.
 Patients should take an adequate first dose of medication ie 60 mg inthe adult and repeat dosing should be infrequent rather than the qds recommended.

 Dextromethorphan has an interesting metabolism in that it is converted to the less activecompound dextrorphan in the liver by the cytochrome P4502D6.
 This cytochrome ispolymorphic in that approximately 1 in 10 of the caucasian population has little or noenzyme activity.
 These slow metabolisers will have long lived high drug levels, but giventhe safety of dextromethorphan this appears to have no deleterious effects.

+Unlike dextromethorphan codeine is an agonist at the conventional opiate receptors.
 Treatment of cough with codeine produces the usual spectrum of side effects, which at adose required for effective antitussive activity may be unacceptable to many patients.
 Ina recent clinical study 60 mg of codeine was equivalent in terms of cough suppression todextromethorphan but a considerable number of our subjects suffered profoundhypotension, nausea and dysphoria.
 So, whilst codeine is often seen as the goldstandard in terms of antitussive therapy its side effect profile makes it unsuitable forroutine clinical practice.
 This tendency for side effects has been got over in manyproducts by inadequate dosing leaving the codeine portion of any remedy little more thana placebo.

 Alcohol in the form of spirits has been demonstrated to effectively suppress the coughreflex.
 In adult patients this can be particularly successful for nocturnal coughsuppression.
 In my own hands a 10 year old malt whisky from Islay appears particularlyeffective.